 Nevada Energy assistance programs.

-Customers of Nevada Energy who are struggling with paying their utility bills may qualify for assistance or discounts on their energy bills.
-Several assistance programs are offered by the energy company.
+Customers of Nevada Energy who are struggling with paying their utility bills may qualify for financial assistance or discounts on their energy bills or a payment plan.
+Several assistance programs are offered by the energy company as well as the government.
 Priority is usually given to low income families with children, seniors, and the disabled.
 Funding is often limited, and unfortunately all Nevada Energy customers will not be able to receive help.